Nordgaren/DInput8HookingExample/README.md

 # Enhanced PP Fix

-Prevents the game from setting your Enhanced Pointer Precision mouse settings in Windows
+Prevents the game from setting your Enhanced Pointer Precision mouse setting in Windows

 ### Instructions
 1) Put DINPUT8.dll in your DSR directory and launch the game